 - List all of the languages that you can use.
-First classify them as L1(s) and L2(s), and then further classify the L2(s) as "second," "foreign," "library," "auxiliary," or "for special purposes."
+First classify them as L1(s) and L2(s), and then further classify the L2(s) as "second," "foreign," "library," "auxiliary," or "for specific purposes."
 Finally, distinguish between the ways you learned each of the languages: through informal exposure, formal instruction, or some combination of these. - 2.
 Do you think that you are (or would be) a "good" or a "poor" L2 learner?
 Why do you think so?
-Consider whether you believe that your own relative level of success as a language learner is due primarily to linguistic, psychological, or social factors (social may include type of instruction, contexts of learning, or attitudes toward the L1 and L2).
+Consider whether you believe that your own relative level of success as a language learner is due primarily to linguistic, psychological, or social factors (social may include type of instruction, contexts of learning, or attitudes toward the L1 and L2). - 3.
+Do you know people who don't feel like native speakers of their first language acquired?
+Or people who feel like native speakers of a language acquired later in life?
+What do you attribute this feeling to?